craftcms/feed-me/README.md

 # Feed Me

-Feed Me is a Craft plugin to make it easy to import entries and entry data from XML, RSS or ATOM feeds.
+Feed Me is a Craft plugin to make it easy to import entries and entry data from XML, RSS, ATOM or JSON feeds.
 Feeds can be setup as a task in Craft's Control Panel, or called on-demand for use in your twig templates.

 A common use-case for this plugin is to consume external feeds (news, events), but can also be used as a once-off task for importing content when migrating from other sites.